a5uc/a5uc/README.md

-# André Suchodolak
-Electrical Engineer | Project Management Specialist | Master in Human Resources
+Im a Electrical Engineer | Project Management Specialist | Master in Human Resources

  <div>
   <a href="https://github.com/a5uc">